 STEP THREE: Complete a master promissory note for your Federal Direct Subsidized/Unsubsidized or Federal Direct PLUS loan online at studentaid.gov.
 Students sign in to complete the loan master promissory notes; parents sign in to complete the Parent PLUS loan master promissory note.

 STEP FOUR – FOR NEW STUDENT BORROWERS: If you are borrowing your FIRST Federal Direct Loan for attendance at NCMC, complete loan entrance counseling online at studentaid.gov.

 What do I need to do when I graduate or leave school?

-Once you are no longer enrolled at least half time in an eligible program, you will receive a 6-month grace period on your Direct Subsidized and Unsubsidized Loans, during which you are not required to make loan payments.
+Once you are no longer enrolled at least half time in an eligible program, you will receive a 6-month grace period on your Federal Direct Subsidized and Unsubsidized Loans, during which you are not required to make loan payments.
 You must begin repayment at the end of your grace period.

 You are required to complete exit counseling before you graduate or withdraw, if you had a Federal Direct (either Subsidized or Unsubsidized) Loan.
 Exit counseling is completed at studentaid.gov.